 The real problem with these reforms is lack of resources.
 For unions and local parties to share data, it requires paid local organisers to take advantage of it.
 Primaries cost money – something in short supply in Labour.

 Until the resources are available, those who fear these reforms or look forward for them, should probably be less excitable.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.